About our test

 Who should consider genetic testing for cancer predisposition?

-It is highly recommended that you speak to a doctor or genetic councilor to establish whether you need this test.
+It is highly recommended that you speak to a doctor or genetic counsellor to establish whether you need this test.
 There are 3 main criteria which should be met in order for genetic predisposition testing for cancer to be recommended: